Tamerbekir/tamer-portfolio/README.md

 # User Story

-AS AN employer <br>
+AS AN employer I WANT to view a potential employee's deployed portfolio of work samples<br>
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+SO THAT I can review samples of their work and assess whether they're a good candidate for an open position<br>

-## Acceptance Criteria
+# Acceptance Criteria

 GIVEN I need to sample a potential employee's previous work<br>
 WHEN I load their portfolio<br>